rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 <a id="1911-1918"></a>
 ## 1911-1918 Daily Rainfall Forms

-The table below lists versions of the form in use in the 1911-1918 period, as determined from a sample of the rainfall records in the [DRain_1911-1920_RainNos_Cambridgeshire Daily Rainfall volume](https://digital.nmla.metoffice.gov.uk/IO_981e1297-fcd9-48b4-8d2a-e929d41064f6).
+The table below lists versions of the form in use in the 1911-1918 period (to the point where the British Rainfall Organization became part of the Met Office) as determined from a sample of the rainfall records in the [DRain_1911-1920_RainNos_Cambridgeshire Daily Rainfall volume](https://digital.nmla.metoffice.gov.uk/IO_981e1297-fcd9-48b4-8d2a-e929d41064f6).

 |Version|Notes|